dcndn4/HW4_Fin_Plans/README.md

 This retirement planning tool again uses the Alpaca API to get historical prices of the member's stock and bond holdings, and then utilizes a monte carlo simulation to project a range of likely values after the 30-year holding period.
 It also explores options for a shorter holding period (early retirement).

+### Combined version _ the Financial Planner program combines part I and part II for those customers who are interested in both tools.

 # Technical Notes

 ## Libraries